-Compartment syndrome is a serious condition that involves increased pressure in a muscle compartment.
+Acute compartment syndrome is a serious condition that involves increased pressure in a muscle compartment.
 It can lead to muscle and nerve damage and problems with blood flow.

 Thick layers of tissue, called fascia, separate groups of muscles in the arms and legs from each other.
 Inside each layer of fascia is a confined space, called a compartment.
 The compartment includes the muscle tissue, nerves, and blood vessels.
 Fascia surrounds these structures, similar to the way in which insulation covers wires.

 Long-term (chronic) compartment syndrome can be caused by repetitive activities, such as running.
 The pressure in a compartment only increases during that activity and goes down after the activity is stopped.
 This condition is usually less limiting and does not lead to loss of function or limb.
 However, the pain can limit activity and endurance.

 Compartment syndrome is most common in the lower leg and forearm.
-It can also occur in the hand, foot, thigh, and upper arm.
+It can also occur in the hand, foot, thigh, buttocks, and upper arm.

 - Paleness of skin